k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 ## Install an Extension

 To install an extension, select the **Install** button.
-Once the installation is complete, it is indicated by a notification which appear at the bottom right of the screen.
+Once the installation has been completed, it is indicated by a notification which appear at the bottom right of the screen.
 In addition, the **Install** button of the extension will be changed to a **Uninstall** button along with a gear button.

 The installed extension will be then also appear at the INSTALLED extensions list.